cornernote/minetest-particles/README.md

 Generates particles in the world when you dig blocks, smoke, etc.

+## PLEASE NOTE

+This module is now obsolete as this functionality is now builtin to minetest.

 ## Features

 - Creates 3D textured particles after digging nodes.
 The particles scatter in random directions and bounce a little when they hit the ground.